qwe2820435o2/SceneGuide/RocketMQ/Experience in using RocketMq.md

 The collection name of a type of Consumer.
 This type of Consumer usually consumes a type of message, and the consumption logic is consistent

 ### 1.7 Broker

+Message relay role, responsible for storing and forwarding messages, also known as Server